ruffoa/Compilers-PT_Pascal/TestSuite/Parser/Block-Modifications/basic-block-program-output.md

 ```
 ------------------------
-Warning, output length does not match (30 vs 24)!
-You probably have some newlines in the output... `basic-block-program.pt`
+Warning, output length does not match (20 vs 24)!
+(Newlines are not the issue here!) `basic-block-program.pt`
 Showing as much of the diff as possible...

 File diff